 - It’s pretty topped with Cool Whip and chocolate shavings, fresh fruit, or anything else you could possibly imagine like what we added here with this smores poke cake

 Let us show you how to make one of these OH SO Moist desserts.
+Let your imagination run wild with flavors and decorations.

 What you need to make a poke cake